tomarv2/elasticsearch/README.md

-# FileBeat Log Shipper

-There is a DaemonSet definition that contains the FileBeat log shipper, which mounts the hostPath volume where Kubernetes/Docker is sending all of the container logs.
-This seems like a better approach for shipping Kubernetes container logs than using an instance of FileBeat on the host.
-We probably will still need to deploy FileBeat on the hosts at some point, but they would ship system/non-container logs.

-***
 ## Docker Image
 This is a thin wrapper around the official Filebeat container as we need to run the container as root to be able to access the host path volumes.